Last updated on 12 January 2021

 This meant that Delain pretty much drank from the very same well all the others did, too.
-At the same time, the invaluable assistance of Marco Hietala (Nightwish, Tarot) waned.
+At the same time, the invaluable assistance of Marko Hietala (Nightwish, Tarot) waned.
 Which meant that a lot of the undeniable crunch from his direction simply evaporated.

 This led to a distinct turn towards mainstream metal and the labels’ ideas on how Symphonic Metal ought to sound.
 With the result that The Human Contradiction got a very reserved review and We Are The Others actually never made it onto the blog.
 This particular record burrowed so much into that dreaded mainstream, it almost hurt.